electrode-io/electrode/packages/generator-electrode/component/templates/packages/component/_readme.md

 ## Installation

-The easiest way to use &lt;%= packageName %> is to install it from NPM and include it in your own React build process.
+The easiest way to use <%= packageName %> is to install it from NPM and include it in your own React build process.

 ```bash
 $ npm install <%= packageName %> --save